kabeera1007/Bike_Data_Play/README.md

 ## Data

 The dataset contains Divvy bike-sharing trip data from 2020 to 2024.

+- **Rows**: 20 million +

 The columns include:

 - **ride_id**: Unique ID assigned to each Divvy trip.
 - **rideable_type**: Type of vehicle used (bike or scooter).